712-3 PARENTAL RELATIONSHIP

 If the child's mother was married at the time of conception, during pregnancy, or at birth, and the child's birth certificate (or EVRSAlaska Electronic Vital Records System birth record) does not name a father, consider the mother's husband at the time of the child's conception, during pregnancy, or at birth to be the child's father except when:

-In this situation, consider the individual named by the court or administrative agency as the child's natural father.
+In this situation, consider the individual named by the court of administrative agency as the child's natural father.
 If the ruling finds the husband is not the father without stating who the father actually is, consider the father unknown.
-If a possible father lives in the home, follow the procedures in ATAPAlaska Temporary Assistance Program MSManual Section 712-3D below to establish the putative father’s relationship to the child.
+If a possible father lives in the home, follow the procedures in ATAPAlaska Temporary Assistance Program MS 712-3 D below to establish the putative father's relationship to the child.

 c.
-Birth Certificate Names Someone other than Husband as Father
+Birth Certificate Names Someone Other than Husband as Father

 If the child's mother was married at the time of conception, during pregnancy, or at birth, and EVRSAlaska Electronic Vital Records System birth record or a birth certificate provided by the client does not name the mother's husband as the child's father, the caseworker must contact the HAVRHealth Analytics and Vital Records office in Juneau to clarify the discrepancy and to verify the correct name of the child's father.